France meets Alstom bidders with pledge to protect jobs

 Analysts see sense in an Alstom-GE tie-up.
 GE is relatively weak in turbines for nuclear and coal power generation, where Alstom is strong, and the French group's established base of power installations generated 70 percent of its global revenue in the last year.
 A deal would also enable GE to expand into offshore wind power and grid technology.

-Citi analysts estimate that combined with Alstom, Siemens could account for 50 percent of the world's installed power capacity, well ahead of GE's 25-28 percent.
+Citi analysts estimate that combined with Alstom, Siemens could have 50 percent of the world's installed power capacity, well ahead of GE, which currently has around 25-28 percent.

-GE has struck 50 deals worth more than $125 billion that have been approved by the EU in the past decade.
-That includes the acquisition of French motor maker Converteam for about $3 billion in 2011.

-A deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and then-president Nicolas Sarkozy - could be more complicated to carry out, due to more overlap and antitrust issues than with GE, the sources said.
+However, industry sources and analysts say that a deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and then-president Nicolas Sarkozy - could bring more overlap and antitrust issues than a deal with GE.

-Alstom's unions warned a Siemens tie-up would mean big layoffs at both companies.
-Alstom employs 18,000 people in France, about 20 percent of its total workforce, against GE's 10,000 French workers and 7,000 for Siemens.
+Alstom's unions warned a Siemens tie-up implied big layoffs at both companies due to heavy overlap.
+Alstom employs 18,000 people in France, about 20 percent of its total workforce, against GE's 10,000 French workers and Siemens' 7,000.

 "Why not a Franco-French solution?
-Can't the French state intervene directly by partly taking over the stake Bouygues holds?" the CFE-CGC union said in a statement.
+Can't the French state intervene directly by partly taking over the stake Bouygues holds?"
+Alstom's moderate CFE-CGC union said in a statement.

-The CGT union meanwhile called for Alstom's nationalization.
-Labor Minister Francois Rebsamen, asked about this option, told France Inter radio: "I think nothing is out of the question at the moment."
+Labour Minister Francois Rebsamen, asked if nationalisation remained an option, told France Inter radio: "I think nothing is out of the question at the moment."

-Beyond Monday's brief statement, GE declined to comment.
-Bouygues has limited itself to saying it supports Alstom's strategy.
-Siemens said on Sunday it had written to Alstom about strategic opportunities.
+GE has declined to comment apart from Monday's brief statement.
+So has Bouygues, only saying it supports Alstom's strategy.
+Siemens said on Sunday it had written to Alstom about strategic opportunities and in Monday's statement said that after the meeting with Hollande it would "convene as soon as possible to decide whether to make an offer for Alstom and what this will consist of."

-Siemens has hired Societe Generale and BNP Paribas to help it on a possible deal swap with Alstom, according to sources with knowledge of the situation who declined to be named.
+Siemens has hired Societe Generale and BNP Paribas to help it on a possible deal swap with Alstom, according to sources with knowledge of the situation who declined to be named because the talks are private.

-(Additional reporting by Elizabeth Pineau, Nicolas Vinocur, Matthieu Protard and Julien Ponthus in Paris, Arno Schuetze in Frankfurt and Sophie Sassard and Anjuli Davies in London; Editing by Sophie Walker and Will Waterman)
+(Additional reporting by Elizabeth Pineau, Nicolas Vinocur and Matthieu Protard in Paris, Arno Schuetze in Frankfurt and Sophie Sassard and Anjuli Davies in London; Editing by Sophie Walker)